dymarczykm1/dymarczykm1/README.md

 Currently working as a trader in the securitized products space.
 Would love to collaborate with anyone currently working as an algo trader.

 My finance folder is filled with random ideas about math/finance.
+I unfortunately cannot share any real world trading examples/data analysis.

 The optimizer for DFS comes from https://www.nicksniche.net/ and the fantasy football pandas exploration comes from https://www.fantasyfootballdatapros.com/.